Cardinals vs. Giants Player Props Betting Odds

 Arenado Stats

-- Nolan Arenado has 70 hits with nine doubles, two triples, 13 home runs, 19 walks and 45 RBI.
-He's also stolen two bases.
+- Nolan Arenado has 10 doubles, two triples, 13 home runs, 19 walks and 45 RBI (72 total hits).
+He has stolen two bases.

-- Arenado brings a seven-game streak with at least one hit into this contest.
-During his last 10 games he is hitting .378 with two doubles, a triple, four home runs, three walks and nine RBI.
+- Arenado has picked up a hit in eight straight games.
+In his last 10 games he is hitting .371 with three doubles, a triple, three home runs, three walks and seven RBI.

 Arenado Recent Games